 Make sure you check out the webinar: Learning Basic Mechatronics Concepts Using the Arduino Board and MATLAB, to learn more about Analog and Digital I/O as well as DC, Servo and Stepper motor control.

 Have you used/wanted to use Arduino for any cool projects?
-If so, please feel free to share your project details in here.

 Get the MATLAB code